oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/access-admin-console-em.md

    cd('/Clusters/%s' % cluster_name)
    set('WeblogicPluginEnabled',true)
    ```
-2. Configure an ingress path routing rule for SSL port and update the ingress resource with customRequestHeaders value
+2. Configure an ingress path routing rule and update the ingress resource with `customRequestHeaders` value

    For an example, see the following `path-routing` YAML file for a Traefik load balancer.
 In case of SSL termination, Traefik must pass a custom header `WL-Proxy-SSL:true` to the WebLogic Server endpoints.
-The following example creates the Traefik Middleware custom resource with the custom request header `WL-Proxy-SSL:true`.
+The following example creates a Traefik Middleware custom resource with the custom request header `WL-Proxy-SSL:true`.

    ```yaml
    apiVersion: traefik.containo.us/v1alpha1